cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-extension.md

 ## Compatibility

-`ALTER EXTENSION` is a Greenplum Database extension.
+`ALTER EXTENSION` is a Cloudberry Database extension.

 ## See Also